 Longest visit request not (yet) accepted by the State >

 SR on freedom of expression, 2004

 An analysis of steps taken by Saudi Arabia in fulfilment of its international level pledges shows that Saudi Arabia has participated in around a quarter of panel discussions and dialogues.
-Regarding cooperation with the Special Procedures mechanism, Saudi Arabia has not extended a Standing Invitation and has accepted only 2 out of 12 visit requests.
-It has replied to 20 out of 45 communications received.
+Regarding cooperation with the Special Procedures mechanism, Saudi Arabia has not extended a Standing Invitation and has accepted only 28% visit requests.
+It, however, has replied to 84% of communications received.
 Saudi Arabia continues to make a yearly voluntary contribution to OHCHR.
 Concerning its pledge to support civil society space, Saudi Arabia joined consensus on the Council’s 2014 resolution on civil society space, but in 2016 and 2018, when a vote was called, it abstained.
 Saudi Arabia joined consensus on all Council resolutions related with the rights of women.